World’s oldest known animal identified after decades-long mystery

-The oldest known animal in the geological record has been identified, in a discovery that scientists are calling “the Holy Grail of palaeontology.”
+The oldest known animal in the geological record has been identified, in a discovery that scientists are calling “the Holy Grail of paleontology.”

 Fat molecules discovered on the fossil of a mysterious creature called Dickinsonia have confirmed that that it lived 558 million years ago, making it the earliest known member of the animal kingdom.